 I built a list of all the brokers who had any multifamily listed in our target areas.
 I made lists from the public record websites of all the owners who had bought or sold property zoned multifamily in the past 15 years in our target areas.
 And I called them all.

-I called a minimum 5 brokers and 3 owners a day, EVERY day.
-After about 3 months, I had circled back on my list a couple times and called a big time broker in the area to remind him of the purchasing criteria doc we had sent him and to let me know if he had anything.
+I called a minimum of five brokers and three owners a day, EVERY day.
+After about three months, I had circled back on my list a couple times and called a big time broker in the area to remind him of the purchasing criteria doc we had sent him and to let me know if he had anything.

 That’s when he said, “Yeah, actually I have one that meets what you want perfectly that’s been under contract quite a while, but I just got word it’s about to officially fall out of contract here in the next few days.”
 I asked him to email me with any information he had on the property.
 And I would call him back by the end of the day to schedule a walk through if we were interested.
 The property hit most, if not all, of what we were looking for.